Smoking’s Effects on the Skin

 How Smoking Steals Youthful Skin

-The nicotine content in a cigarette causes tiny blood vessels at the surface of the skin to tighten.
+The nicotine content in a cigarette, as well as in vape juices and e-liquids causes tiny blood vessels at the surface of the skin to tighten.
 With the tightening of the vessels comes a lowering in the blood supply to the area.
 Nicotine also already reduces the amount of oxygen in your blood, and with the oxygen further lowered, the skin becomes damaged.
 Other nutrients also get forced away from the skin during this time.
 If the blood supply cannot effectively deliver what the skin needs to remain healthy, damage is expedited.
 Skin becomes not only vulnerable to what smoking does, it also leaves the skin unprotected from other common sources of irritation and destruction, like environmental pollution and natural aging.

 In addition, many of the chemicals in modern cigarettes can do damage to cells that help to retain a youthful appearance.
 Collagen and elastin are there to promote healthy skin with plenty of stretch to it.
 When those are damaged, the skin can start to sag or wrinkle instead of holding it’s shape and bouncing back from being stretched or folded.
 Nicotine also works as a diuretic in the body, often leading to dehydration.
 This dehydration extends to the skin, where dryness makes skin easier to damage.

-Actually going through the motions of smoking a cigarette promotes wrinkles.
+Actually going through the motions of smoking a cigarette promotes wrinkles which is something natural and even the best vapes can prevent them.
 The pursing of the lips to smoke a cigarette eventually leaves deep lines around the mouth.
 Delicate facial skin is exposed constantly to flame and smoke from cigarettes, increasing the damage and distributing it equally across the face.
 Skin can even take on a leathered appearance and may become yellowed by smoke over time.
 Deep “crows-feet” wrinkles are also very common, because many smokers squint while they smoke in order to keep the smoke from working its way into the eyes.

 Slow Healing from Wounds, Higher Risk of Infections and Cancer